Server Settings

 • Automatically delete private databases for deleted users: You can further determine whether private databases should be deleted automatically from the server once the user is removed from the Enterprise Server.
 If this option is enabled and a user is deleted in the Server Manager, their private database will be deleted from the server.

-NOTE: By default both options are deactivated
+NOTE: By default, all three options are deactivated.

 Protection against brute force attacks

-• Deactivate user account after multiple failed logins in a row: Determine a maximum of failed login attempts a user can carry out before his server account will be blocked temporarily.
 If a user account was blocked, it can be re-activated again by the server administrator.
-To do so, open the Server Manager and go to Users → <USERNAME> → Accounts and uncheck the box Account deactivated
+To do so, open the Server Manager and go to Users → <USERNAME> → Accounts and uncheck the box Account deactivated.

-NOTE: A user's failed login attempts will not be reset after some hours or days but the Password Depot Server Manager will remember the number of failed login attempts and add them up.
-However, if a user enters the correct password after two failed login attempts (provided the maximum number of failed login attempts is set to 3 in the Server Manager) the previous failed attempts will be reset to 0.
-The next time the user wants to login on the Enterprise Server he will have another 3 new login attempts until his account will be blocked.
+NOTE: A user's failed login attempts will not be reset after some hours or days but the Password Depot Enterprise Server Manager will remember the number of failed login attempts and add them up.
+However, if a user enters the correct password after two failed login attempts (provided the maximum number of failed login attempts is set to 3 in the Server Manager), the previous failed attempts will be reset to 0.
+The next time the user wants to login on the Enterprise Server, he will have another 3 new login attempts until his account will be blocked.

 Email